 2,018 acres of State Grazing Lease

 The range has been well managed to promote good grasses and has historically been run as a traditional cow/calf operation, but would also be conducive to running yearlings.
 The high-protein native grasses are known to typically produce good gains on cattle.
 Calving is done on the south side of the river where large cottonwood trees line the meadows and lead to cedar hills and draws with good winter protection.
 The deeded land and grazing allotments adjoin and are fenced in together.
 The farming operation includes 210 acres of irrigated land under two electric center pivot sprinklers with low-pressure nozzles.
 Irrigation water is from two electric wells.
-The farm ground is leased for the 2022.
+In recent years the farm ground has been leased on a "cash rent" basis.

 Terrain: The topography ranges from the North Platte River bottoms and irrigated fields in the south to open pastures and rugged hills in the north.
 The river bottoms are lined with cottonwood trees.
 The summer pasture includes gently sloping prairie pastures that lead to rough draws and pine and cedar covered hills.
 The hillsides and ravines have interesting rock formations that have been carved by years of wind and water.
 The ranch offers expansive Wyoming vistas from the Haystack Range to the Laramie Mountain Range in the Medicine Bow National Forest.
 The elevations range from 4,300 feet to 4,600 feet above sea level.